rkiel/npm-power-config/README.md

 ### The `--clear` option

-Use the `--clear` option to clear a specific value in the input file before running through the example.
+Use the `--clear` option to clear and/or set a specific value(s) in the input file before running through the example.
+To clear a value, specify its path.
+To set a value, specify its path followed by `=` followed by its value.
+To clear/set more than one path, use a comma.

 `npm run power-config`

 `npm run power-config -- -clear port.test`

+`npm run power-config -- -clear port.test=8080`

+`npm run power-config -- -clear hostname.test,port.test=8080`

 ### The `.power-config` rc file